 Dietician / Dietitian – we use 'dietitian' as this is the accepted version in the UK.

-Dropdown – all one word (ie as in dropdown menu).
+Dropdown – all one word (as in dropdown menu).

 Drug names.
-Brand names always take a capital letter and generic names don't eg. Panadol, paracetamol.
-For drugs yet to be named eg ABC-1234, use a hyphen as easier to read while making sure the two 'parts' of the name are connected.
-For drug combinations use the most commonly used term in the health world.
+Brand names always take a capital letter but generic names don't, for example Panadol and paracetamol.
+For drugs yet to be named (ABC-1234), use a hyphen as easier to read while making sure the two 'parts' of the name are connected.
+For drug combinations use the most commonly used term in hospitals.
 Add other options in brackets in the title or content.
-We don’t use the registered trade mark symbol when mentioning brand names as it interferes with flow of reading for a lay person.
+We don’t use the registered trademark symbol when mentioning brand names as it interferes with the flow of reading.